urbanairship/python-library/docs/experiments.rst

 Delete Experiment
 ------------------------
 Delete a scheduled experiment.
-You can only delete experiments before they start;
+You can only delete experiments before they start.
 For more information, see:
 https://docs.airship.com/api/ua/#operation/api/experiments/scheduled/experiment_id/delete